Book Review – Rediscover Church: Why the Body of Christ Is Essential, by Collin Hansen & Jonathan Leeman

 reports that only 6.8% of SBC churches are healthy and growing.
 That is only 3,087 churches out of over 45,000!

-I’m Ray Gentry, the husband of Debra & father of April & Allison.
-I serve over 80 congregations on the southside of Atlanta as Associational Mission Strategist of the Southside Baptist Network.
-I am also the President/CEO of the Southern Baptist Conference of Associational Leaders (SBCAL).
+I’m Ray Gentry, the President/CEO of the Southern Baptist Conference of Associational Leaders (SBCAL).
 I’ve served Southern Baptist churches & associations in various roles for over 35 years.
+I have served as an associational leader for five associations, starting in 1993.
+The most recent one being the Southside Baptist Network, McDonough, GA.